jamsinclair/jSquash/README.md

 # jSquash 🥝

-> Collection of WebAssemebly image codecs that support the browser and are derived from the [Squoosh App](https://github.com/GoogleChromeLabs/squoosh)
+> Collection of WebAssembly image codecs that support the browser and are derived from the [Squoosh App](https://github.com/GoogleChromeLabs/squoosh)

 Squoosh already provides a [Node.js library](https://github.com/GoogleChromeLabs/squoosh/tree/dev/libsquoosh).